-Chick-Fil-A fries are not healthier than fries from other fast food chains.
+Chick-Fil-A fries are not healthier than fries from any other fast food chain.
 Even though they have the second-smallest serving size after McDonald’s, they have the highest calorie and fat content.

 The only area where they are healthier is that they have the lowest sodium content.